Scalable and Robust Community Detection with Randomized Sketching: Structure of the Proposed Approach

+\begin{remark} The sufficient number of samples is $\softOmega\left( \frac{\balRS^2}{\obsprob \densdiff^2} \right)$.
+However, if the graph is perfectly balanced, i.e., $\nmin = N/r$, then $N'=\softOmega\left( \frac{r^2}{\obsprob \densdiff^2} \right)$.
+Thus, for balanced graphs, the sufficient number of randomly sampled nodes is virtually independent of the size of the graph.
+The density difference $\densdiff$ and observability $\obsprob$ are also critical factors determining the number of samples.
+A decrease in either parameter will drive the sufficient number of samples higher.
 The sufficient condition \eqref{eqn:21973} also includes two upper bounds.
 First, we cannot sample more columns than there are in the full matrix.
 Second, we need to avoid the following issue: by sampling a large number of columns, the supply of columns from the smallest cluster may be exhausted.
 Such an event will lead to \emph{more} imbalance in the sketch as sampling continues, making decomposition of the sketch even less likely to succeed.

 From conditions \eqref{eqn:21973} and \eqref{eq:lemm2_suffRS}, in order for there to be a gap between the upper and lower bounds as $N \rightarrow \infty$, we need $\nmin = \softOmega\left( \frac{\sqrt{N} \log N }{\sqrt{\obsprob} \densdiff^2} \right)$.
 Therefore, although URS may improve the sample and computational complexity (see Section~\ref{sec:ComputComplex} for details), the sufficient condition on cluster size remains about the same as for full-scale decomposition (in fact, because of the retrieval step, URS gives slightly poorer performance).